-- 1. The Midterm Exam will be held in class on Sep.
-26th or Oct.
-4th. - 2.
+- 1. The Midterm Exam will be held in class on Feb.
+27th. - 2.
 The questions for the Midterm will be patterned after the questions contained in the problem sets (those requiring no more than a reasonable amount of data manipulation).
 Thus, students will be able to familiarize themselves with the format and types of questions to be encountered in the Midterm. - 3.
 Prior to the Midterm, a list of review topics, containing concepts introduction in the first half of the semester will be disseminated in the class. - 4.
-Material presented by in-class visitors from industry and/or academia may be included in the Midterm. - 5.
-A copy of the 2009 Midterm Exam and its Solution may be found towards the end of this class' Lecture Packet.
+Material presented by in-class visitors from industry and/or academia may be included in the Midterm.

+5. A copy of a 2012 Midterm Exam and its Solution may be found towards the end of this class' Lecture Packet.